Castles & Manors

 Põltsamaa Castle

-Põltsamaa's stone fortress was constructed on the banks of the river in 1272.
-Between 1570 and 1578, the fortress was the residence of Livonia's King Magnus.
-Repeatedly pillaged, the castle was rebuilt by Woldemar Johann von Lauw in the 18th century as a grand rococo-style palace.
-The castle, and the church built into its cannon tower, burnt down in 1941.
-The church was restored by 1952, and the castle ruins came under preservation in the 1970s.
-Did you know...? - The forecourt of the castle hosts open-air events.
-The round courtyard holds a tourist information point and the Põltsamaa Museum, [...]
+The stone fortress was constructed on the banks of the Põltsamaa River already in 1272.
+Later on (1570–1578) the fortress was the residence of Livonia's King Magnus.
+Repeatedly pillaged, the castle was rebuilt by Woldemar Johann von Lauw.
+In the 18th century the fortress became a grand rococo-style palace.
+The castle and the church burnt down in 1941.
+Only the church was restored in 1952.
+The castle remained in ruins, waiting for its time.
+The complex is open again from the summer of 2023.
+The castle tower, convent building, and gate building are open to visitors, where you can find [...]

 By |08 Jun 2020|Comments Off on Põltsamaa Castle